Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 Most commonly, doctors order the FPG test or the A1C test to check for prediabetes.
 Though it is less common, some doctors may use the OGTT.
 The OGTT is more difficult to administer and it is also more expensive.

-The FPG and the OGTT both reflect your blood glucose levels at the time of the test, whereas the A1C looks at average blood glucose levels over the 3 months prior to the test.
+The FPG and the OGTT both reflect your blood glucose levels at the time of the test, whereas the A1C looks at average blood glucose levels over the 3 months before the test.
 The A1C test is less sensitive than the FPG and OGTT.
 Since it may miss prediabetes, it may be beneficial to get both the A1C test and the OGTT.

 insulin resistance